dapr/docs/howto/use-w3c-tracecontext/README.md

 | Node.js | [Link](https://github.com/census-instrumentation/opencensus-node)
 | Python | [Link](https://census-instrumentation.github.io/opencensus-python/trace/api/index.html)

-For the purpose of example, we will use the same [grpc app](../create-grpc-app) based on Go SDK.
+Same [grpc app](../create-grpc-app) based on Go SDK is used for the purpose of the example.

 ### Get the OpenCensus Go SDK